ncatlab/nlab-content/pages/9/9/8/1/1899/content.md

   Thus the fact that $\iota$ is the inverse for the diagonal+zero co-monoidal structure is due to the fact that $\iota$ is the inverse for $(\alpha,\eta)$ and $\alpha : A \oplus A \to A$ is the co-diagonal in $AbGrp$ and $\eta : I \to A$ is the unit.

   It is part of the general theory that the category of co-$V$-objects in $V$ is monoidal (though not, in general, symmetric).
-For details on this see _The Hunting of the Hopf Ring_, referred to belelow.
+For details on this see _The Hunting of the Hopf Ring_, referred to below.
 This monoidal structure for abelian groups turns out to be the tensor product.

   Thus a Tall--Wraith monoid for abelian groups is actually an ordinary monoid in the category of abelian groups: in other words, a [[ring]]!